microchip-pic-avr-examples/attiny1627-analog-demo-mplab-mcc/README.md

 **Caution!
 If regenerating the MCC API, please be careful when merging changes to avoid overwriting the modified ISR handlers.
 This will break functionality.**

 When code can't be merged, MCC asks the user to approve changes by pressing the arrow or X next to the relevant change.
-Closing the window will decline any unapproved changes.
+Closing the merge window will decline any unapproved changes.

 ![Merge Warning](./images/mergeWarning.PNG)